ussanna-epa-uba-left/qwertyuiopasdfghjklzxcvbnmqwertyuiopasdfghjklzxcvbnmqwertyuiopasdfghjklzxcvbnm-you-left/README.md

 This project is protected by `GNU General Public Licence v3.0` license.

 ### Disclaimer
-`WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
+`WhatsApp` name, its variations and the logo are registered trademarks of Meta (Facebook).
 We have nothing to do with the registered trademark